Cullyleenan: Etymology

+The townland boundary shared with Annagh is known locally as 'Daisy Hill'.
+This name does not seem to appear in sources earlier than 1921.
+However there was a house there in 1920 called 'Daisy Villa' or Ville owned by John McElroy, the steward of the Ballyconnell estate, so it is likely the present name is a corruption of the house name, which then spread to the larger area.

 Geography

 It is bounded on the north by Annagh townland, on the west by Derryginny townland, on the south by Agharaskilly townland and on the east by Mullaghduff townland.
 Its chief geographical features are the Shannon-Erne Waterway which flows north along its western boundary and a central drumlin hill which rises over 200 feet above sea level.
 Cullyleenan is traversed by Bridge Street, the N87 road (Ireland), the Agharaskilly road, the Chapel Road and by the disused Cavan & Leitrim Railway.
 The townland covers 62 statute acres, including two acres of water.